This chapter of our documentation is still in beta. We welcome feedback, corrections,

 Michael Best

 Michael Best is Professor Emeritus at the University of Victoria, BC.
-He is the Founding
+He founded the

-until 2017.
-In print, he has published editions of works of Elizabethan magic and
+ISE: King John and King Lear (the latter also available in print from Broadview Press).
+In print, he has published editions of works of Elizabethan magic and huswifery,

 principally on questions raised by the new medium in the editing and publication of